Back to blog

 3. Joining everything together

-Now that we went over extracting a few different pieces of Wikipedia page data, let’s join it all together and add some saving to a file for a finalized version of our scraper:
+Now that we have gone over extracting a few different pieces of Wikipedia page data, let’s join it all together and add some saving to a file for a finalized version of our scraper:

 import requests